rockset/rockset-js/packages/cli/README.md

   $ rock api:apikeys:listApiKeys

 OPTIONS
   -f, --file=file  The config file to execute this command from.
+Format must be json.
+Keys are translated into arguments
+                   of the same name.
+If no BODY argument is specified, the whole object, minus keys used as other arguments, will be passed in as the BODY.

-Format must be [yaml|json] -h, --help       show CLI help
+  -h, --help       show CLI help

 DESCRIPTION